Rio Preto Esporte Clube: Stadium

 Rio Preto Esporte Clube's home stadium is Anísio Haddad stadium, usually known as Rio Pretão, with a maximum capacity of 33,000 people.

 Mascot, nickname and club colors

 The club's mascot is a yacare caiman, usually known as jacaré, which is the animal's Portuguese name.

 Verdão da Vila Universitária, meaning College Ville Big Green, is the club's nickname.

 Rio Preto's colors are green and white.

-Women's team

-The women have won the national championship, the Campeonato Brasileiro de Futebol Feminino in 2015.